In Exercises 9–12, determine whether the sampling method appears ... | Channels for Pearson+

 1

-Identify the sampling method used: In this case, the sampling method involves recruiting volunteers through advertisements, which is a form of convenience sampling.
+Identify the type of sampling method used in the survey.
+In this case, the survey was conducted online, where participants chose to respond voluntarily.
+This is known as a voluntary response sample.

-Evaluate the potential biases: Consider whether the sample might be biased.
-Since the sample consists of volunteers who respond to advertisements, it may not be representative of the general population.
+Evaluate the representativeness of the sample.
+Consider whether the sample of Internet users who chose to respond is representative of the general population's views on nuclear plant safety.

-Consider the implications of volunteer bias: Volunteers might have different characteristics compared to non-volunteers, such as being more health-conscious or having more free time, which could affect the results of the clinical trials.
+Consider potential biases.
+Voluntary response samples often suffer from self-selection bias, where individuals with strong opinions are more likely to participate, potentially skewing the results.

-Assess the impact on generalizability: Determine how the potential biases might affect the ability to generalize the findings of the clinical trials to a broader population.
+Assess the reliability of the survey results.
+Due to the self-selection bias and lack of random sampling, the results may not accurately reflect the views of the broader population.

 Verified video answer for a similar problem: